gregr/ina/nscheme/README.md

         ,signal?       ; #f, stop, or terminate, where terminate overrides stop )
       ```
-  - The current thread's state is stored alongside the scope stored in `current-control-context-register`,
+  - The current thread's state is stored alongside the scope stored in `current-coroutine-register`,
     with this structure:
     - ```
       (mvector